Become a foster parent

 Providing shelter from abuse and neglect

 In a perfect world each child grows up in a safe, stable and loving family of their own.
 Unfortunately, this is not reality.
-Today in Central Florida, more than 1700 children are not able to sleep in their own beds due to neglect or abuse.
+Today in Central Florida, nearly 1,700 children are not able to sleep in their own beds due to neglect or abuse.

 Foster parents provide the stability, structure and acceptance needed during this scary, traumatic time.
 In a period of chaos, our foster parents are the anchors our children hold onto until it is safe to return home.